-I’ve been helping people with their health with nutritional advice and colon hydrotherapy for over 30 years, I figured it was time to do a little Q & A about what colonics are really like and how they can help YOU with your health journey.
+I’ve been helping people with their health through nutritional advice and colon hydrotherapy for over 30 years, I figured it was time to do a little Q & A about what colonics are really like and how they can help YOU with your health journey.
 I sat down with a friend of mine to write this and I hope this information is helpful to you and gives you a sense of ease if you’re coming in for a first appointment.

 Can you give us a little more about you?

 I love having my own practice in beautiful Post Falls, Idaho!
 I lived in Coeur d’Alene for about 30 years before making the switch to Post Falls.
-I’ve found that this centra location helps me serve clients from Coeur d’Alene, Sandpoint, Post Falls, Spokane Valley, Spokane and all the communities in between more easily.
+I’ve found that this central location helps me serve clients from Coeur d’Alene, Sandpoint, Post Falls, Spokane Valley, Spokane and all the communities in between more easily.

 I am I-ACT certified ( International Association for Colon Hydrotherapy ) & well-trained through an apprenticeship I completed in the 90’s with a wonderful Colon Hydrotherapist.
-My experience in massage has really helped me stay much more in tune with my clients bodies and use massage techniques to assist in the colonic process when needed.
+My experience in massage has really helped me stay much more in tune with my clients bodies and I use massage techniques to assist in the colonic process when needed.

 I assist people in the process of cleansing their colon by way of a colonic machine.
 This makes the process clean, easy and safe.
-It is similar to an enema, but more gentle, much more productive.
+It is similar to an enema, but more gentle, and much more productive.
 On top of that, there is no mess for you to clean.